 Dassault talked Boeing into basing their engineering on a non-proven complex PLM system.
 I have researched this and have no idea who sold this concept to Dassault and Boeing.

 Again, back to the AID (drawing).
-Boeing and the industry was still releasing AIDs (drawings) as paper prints.
+Boeing and the industry were still releasing AIDs (drawings) as paper prints.
 This, of course, was quite expensive and time consuming as compared to a single electronic file.
-So, some hair brain came up with MBE (Model Based Enterprise).
+So, some hairbrain came up with MBE (Model Based Enterprise).
 This was one of the least thought though processes that ever-graced engineering.
 They developed the PMI which can only be called a 3D drawing.
 Sadly, they have to be released in the native MCAD system since the "native" 3D model was now the authority.

 I will not go into this here because I am sure many of you are anxiously waiting for the introduction of the Millennial 3D CAD engineer.

-With the introduction of PLM and MBE, Boeing decided the new 3D MCAD engineer could do the engineering and documentation and there was no need for draftsman.
+With the introduction of PLM and MBE, Boeing decided the new 3D MCAD engineer could do the engineering and documentation and there was no need for the draftsman.
 Also, with Dassault Catia 5 PLM taking care of data management there would be no need for document control.